Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 The show's pilot episode was made in 2003, a teaser reel was shown at Comic-Con 2004, the first episode aired in 2005, and the show ended in 2008.
 Nickelodeon would periodically broadcast the whole series through the years.
 In 2020, the show finally made its way to video streaming services like Netflix.

 According to their 2007 interview with IGN, Bryan and Dante were really interested in other epic franchises like Harry Potter and Lord of the Rings, but they knew that they wanted a different approach with that genre of storytelling.
 Their initial inspirations came from their love of Eastern philosophies, kung fu cinema, yoga, Hong Kong action films, and Japanese anime.

-There are four elements that make up the four nations within the show; water, earth, fire, and air.
-Each have their own distinct history and culture.
+There are four elements that make up the four nations within the show: water, earth, fire, and air.
+Each has its own distinct history and culture.
 They are all treated respectfully and creatively, which makes them all seem both believable and fantastic.
 The worldbuilding in the show is elegant, unique, and epic.
 Even the smallest of details are treated with care.
 From landscapes to urban cities, plants to animals, spiritual beliefs to philosophies, and even cultures to moralities, the worldbuilding of ATLA is detailed and top-notch.